 David Cox became President and CEO of Goodwill Industries of Fort Worth, Inc. in 2013.
 Prior to this appointment, David served Goodwill Fort Worth as Director of Community Relations and as Sr. Vice President of Retail Sales and Marketing.
 He has been with Goodwill since 1999.
 David views his work for Goodwill as a calling, providing disabled or disadvantaged individuals in our community with the “open door of opportunity” so that they may achieve their maximum independence.
 Before taking his position at Goodwill, David served as a District Executive for the Longhorn Council, Boy Scouts of America.
 He has also worked for the World Organization of Scouts in a small village in the Swiss Alps, where he planned programs for Scouts from more than 30 nations.

 A Fort Worth native, David graduated from Texas Wesleyan University with degrees in both Public Relations/Advertising and Studio Art.
-David was named one of the Forty Under Forty by the Fort Worth Business Press in 2010; he’s a member of Leadership Fort Worth, Leadership Class of 2002; he serves on the Board of Longhorn Council, BSA; and he’s a Deacon in his church.
+David was named one of the Forty Under Forty by the Fort Worth Business Press in 2010; and he’s a member of Leadership Fort Worth, Leadership Class of 2002.

 Greg has been with Goodwill Industries of Fort Worth since 2001.
 As CFO, Greg is accountable for the administrative, financial, and risk management operations of the company, including the development of a financial and operational strategy, metrics tied to that strategy, and the ongoing development and monitoring of control systems designed to preserve company assets and report accurate financial results.
 Prior to this appointment, Greg served as the Vice President of Finance, and previously as Controller.
 Greg came to Goodwill Fort Worth by way of Goodwill Beaumont where he served as CFO.
 Before working for Goodwill, he worked in property management and construction for nearly a decade as well as public accounting.